 What are the risks of using cannabis?

-If you grew up within the last thirty years, likely you have heard the message, probably repeatedly, that drugs are harmful.
-They lead to addiction, jail and death which is all true technically.
-They have an increased risk associated with them that leads to addiction, imprisonment and medical problems including death.
-There has been, however, more and more talk about the use of cannabis, for medicinal purposes, and the reality is very complex, as well as having many risks.
+If you grew up within the last thirty years, you have likely heard the message, probably repeatedly, that drugs are harmful.
+They lead to addiction, jail and death, which is all true technically.
+They have an increased risk associated with them that leads to addiction, imprisonment and medical problems, including death.
+There has been, however, more and more talk about the use of cannabis for medicinal purposes, and the reality is very complex, as well as having many risks.

 What Are the Short and Long-Term Effects of Cannabis?

 The feeling of well-being

 Loss of inhibitions

 Loss of coordination

 Dryness of the eyes, mouth, and throat

 Anxiety and paranoia

 There is limited research on the long-term effects.
 On the available evidence, the major probable adverse effects are: